sagecodes/intro-to-python/README.md

 Get to this repo by typing in URL: **py.sage.codes**

+### FAQ:

+- WIFI: `Galvanize Guest Seattle` (no password)
+- Bathrooms: Behind you down the hall to the left
+- Kitchen outside back classroom door with Coffee & Tea!

 ## Overview
 The goal of this brief course is to provide you with a fun introduction to the world of development with Python.